pojntfx/panrpc/README.md

 }
 ```

+> [!IMPORTANT]
+> The following limitations on which methods can be exposed as RPCs exist:
+>
+> - Methods must have `context.Context` as their first argument
+> - Methods can not have variadic arguments
+> - Methods must return either an error or a single value and an error

 To start turning the `BrewCoffee` method into an RPC, create an instance of the struct and pass it to a [panrpc Registry](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry) like so:

 ```go